WilsonLe/wq/README.txt

 ## Caveats

 There will be some caveats running this program: if you are met with an ssh timeout error, chances are the worker threads are invoking ssh too frequent in a short amount of time, consider increasing block size relative to input matrix size, or increase number of worker (this requires setting up more ssh config).

+As of the time of submission, there exist a race condition bug (that I have managed to narrow down to the work queue) that I have not managed to fix.